farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/4_files.PNG" width="2560" height="540">

-In case you want to do some changes to the files do them before the below procedure.
+In case you want to do some changes to the script files or the folder files do them before the below procedure.

 ## Import the script files and tensorflow_lite_support folder at specific locations inside Docker container